fritzhuie/location-search-service/README.md

 # location-search-service
-A full stack application for serving a location-based search endpoint, and managing database entries
+A full stack application for serving a location-based search endpoint.
+Includes an admin panel for managing database entries and analytics